 It’s one thing to be able to bargain shop and paint your own walls.
 But how do you pull it all together into a look you’re happy with?

-The decorator paid for by the New York Times would have charged $10,000 for this job.
+The decorator paid for by The New York Times would have charged $10,000 for this job.
 If you appreciate good design, hiring a designer can be totally worth it, but not always possible.
+There is a class of decorators, however, that are affordable.

 Interior “refiners” and interior “redesigners” work with what you have to improve the look and functionality of a room in a short amount of time and for a minimal amount of money.